JulianVidal/AGDA_HTML/reports/index.md

 Add section to easily reference yourself

 # 15 - Pre-meeting Report
-Started writting part of the introduction, setup the motivaiton and problem statement to give some structure of what I need to discuss in the report.
+Started writing part of the introduction, setup the motivation and problem statement to give some structure of what I need to discuss in the report.
 Created CLI for compilation, the user can chose how many cores to use.
-Aslo created the README with installation and usage examples.
+Also created the README with installation and usage examples.

+# 15 - Post-meeting Report

+# 15 - Notes